 Black Willow Bark is particularly effective when it comes to minimizing comedones.
 Comedones are lesions like blackheads, which are open comedones, and whiteheads, which are closed comedones.
 If you struggle with whiteheads and blackheads, we have good news – Salicylic Acid could be a great fit, but nature’s Salicylic Acid, also known as Black Willow Bark, could be an even better fit.
 We’ll explore that shortly.

 Salicylic Acid can be found in lower concentrations in over-the-counter products.
-It also may be prescribed to you by your doctor or dermatologist in higher concentrations.
+It may also be prescribed to you by your doctor or dermatologist in higher concentrations.

 Are There Any Side Effects?